 signs and symptoms of swollen lymph nodes--a painful, warm, or red lump under your skin, unusual tiredness, skin rash, unexplained weight loss, fever, or night sweats; or

 low blood potassium--leg cramps, constipation, irregular heartbeats, fluttering in your chest, increased thirst or urination, numbness or tingling, muscle weakness or limp feeling.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking fosphenytoin with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Cerebyx with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 More about Cerebyx (fosphenytoin)